spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/feature-howtos/data-imports/howto-import-warehouse-data.md

 The imported data must be imported to the `spy_stock` database table and appear in the Back Office, on the **Warehouses** page.
 For more information about how to manage the warehouses, see [Managing warehouses](/docs/scos/user/back-office-user-guides/{{site.version}}/administration/warehouses/managing-warehouses.html).

-## Importing a warehouse with the stores assigned
+## Import a warehouse with the stores assigned

-To import warehouses with the stores assigned, follow these steps:
 1. Prepare the `warehouse_store.csv` file containing the following fields:

 | PROPERTY | TRANSCRIPTION | EXAMPLE |